I Want to Thank You: Robin S. version

-"I Want to Thank You" was later re-recorded as a house track by American singer and songwriter Robin S., released in March 1994 by Champion and Big Beat as the fourth single from her debut album, Show Me Love (1993).
+"I Want to Thank You" was later re-recorded as a house track by American singer and songwriter Robin S., released in March 1994 by Champion and Big Beat Records as the fourth single from her debut album, Show Me Love (1993).
 This version was produced by Allen George, Fred McFarlane, and Junior Vasquez.
 It was a minor hit in Europe, peaking at number 39 in Belgium and number 48 on the UK Singles Chart.
-On the US Billboard Bubbling Under Hot 100 chart, it reached number three.
+In the US, it reached number three, five and ten on the Billboard Bubbling Under Hot 100, Dance Singles Sales and Hot Dance Club Play charts.

 Critical reception

-Larry Flick from Billboard wrote, "Thanks in large part to the eternally golden remix hand of David Morales, the voice behind the massive 'Show Me Love' is poised to flood dancefloors again.
+Larry Flick from Billboard magazine wrote, "Thanks in large part to the eternally golden remix hand of David Morales, the voice behind the massive 'Show Me Love' is poised to flood dancefloors again.
 Her solid rendition of this gospel-tinged disco evergreen is enhanced by Morales' savvy blend of groove and slick synths.
 Junior Vasquez, the track's original co-producer, drops a couple of sturdy versions that are darker and geared more toward underground tastes."
 British magazine Music Weeks RM Dance Update named it a "smooth soulful cover version".
 RM editor James Hamilton described it as a "incredibly coincidental almost Degrees of Motion ['Shine On'] answering thank you Heavenly Father for shining your light on me inspirational loper" in his weekly dance column.
 Chuck Arnold from Philadelphia Daily News complimented it as a "spiritual stomper".